Provision definition

 Accounting for a Provision

-A provision should be recognized as an expense when the occurrence of the related obligation is probable, and one can reasonably estimate the amount of the expense.
+A provision should be recognized as an expense when the occurrence of the related obligation is probable, and you can reasonably estimate the amount of the expense.
 The relevant expense account is then debited, while an offsetting liability account is credited.

 Presentation of a Provision